As a witness you have certain obligations under the ICAC Act. Failure to comply with these obligations could result in serious penalties.

 As a witness you may:

-- seek leave for legal representation at compulsory examinations and public inquiries from the ICAC's website.
+- seek leave for legal representation at compulsory examinations and public inquiries.
 The Legal Representation Office may be able to provide a lawyer free of charge.
 Alternatively you can engage a lawyer yourself

 - access transcripts of your evidence at public inquiries, unless there is an order suppressing publication